sheshnathiicmr/DemoApp/README.md

 # DemoApp-iOS
-A simple to demonstrate onboarding flow.
+A Sample app to demonstrate architecture and coding standards.

 ## Requirements
 1. Xcode 10.0 or newer